LSSTDESC/descqa/README.md

 ### Step 5: Commit your change

-Whenyou are happy about your changes, you can commit them.
+When you are happy about your changes, you can commit them.
 First, make sure you are in your local descqa clone:

     cd /your/own/directory/descqa